HomerReid/meep_adjoint/docs/Tutorial/index.rst

 which lives in the `examples` subdirectory of the `meep_adjoint` source distribution.

-.. note:: Howdage foryaf

-    This is the content of the note foryaf.

 |howdage|

 .. |howdage| raw:: html

    <div class="admonition">
      <p class="admonition-title">